HEUCHERELLA 'QUICKSILVER'

 Heucherella 'Quicksilver' (PP#11,081) is by far the most adaptable Heucherella that we have grown.
 This was a 1997 introduction from The Primrose Path, and it won a first prize in September that same year at the Royal Society for Horticulture perennial plant exposition in Lisse, Netherlands.
 In the spring it is consistently one of the most admired plants in our woodland garden, and it has proved to be an exceptionally vigorous and enduring perennial.

+Special Features - The flower color perfectly complements that of the stems and foliage.
 As winter comes the foliage of 'Quicksilver' turns red-brown and silver and hugs the ground.
-The leaves stay in good shape all winter (left), adding interest to the drab landscape.
+The leaves stay in good shape all winter, adding interest to the drab landscape.